bray-wicklow/dog-grooming/README.md

 Dog grooming in Bray County Wicklow - Tips to groom your Doggie
 ====================

 Dog grooming is important for every dog and is an important responsibility for those of us who own dogs .
-Like us humans, dogs must also be kept clean to look good and feel at ease.
+Like us humans, dogs must also be kept clean and be healthy and feel at ease.
 Grooming a dog can depend on breed and hair type.
 Good grooming tools must be used to give your dog a smart and healthy look.
-This video shows the various dog grooming companies in Bray who can offer you [Dog Grooming services in Bray Wicklow] (https://www.youtube.com/watch?v=rKG3ytcs9Sc)
+This video shows the various dog grooming companies [who can offer you Dog Grooming services in Bray, County Wicklow] (https://www.youtube.com/watch?v=rKG3ytcs9Sc)

 Brushing hair
 =============